isabella232/journeys.en/help/using/building-journeys/testing-the-journey.md

 A technical user can also use this interface to compose event payloads and trigger events without having to use a third-party tool.

 When clicking the **Send** button, the test begins.
 The progression of the individual in the journey is represented by a visual flow.
 The path progressively turns green as the individual moves across the journey.
 If an error occurs, a warning symbol is displayed on the corresponding step.
 You can place the cursor on it to display more information about the error and access full details (when available).

-The visual flow starts again each time you run the test.
+![](../assets/journeytest6.png)

+When you select a different test profile in the event configuration screen and run the test again, the visual flow is cleared and shows the path of the new individual.

 When opening a journey in test, the displayed path corresponds to the last test executed.

-![](../assets/journeytest6.png)
+The visual flow is only displayed when the event sent to the journey is defined in the event configuration screen.
+If the event is defined externally, for example using Postman, the visual flow is not displayed.

 ## Viewing the logs {#viewing_logs}